hawratawfiq/Phishing-Email-Detection-ML/README.md

 * **Legitimate (0)**
 * **Phishing (1)**

-The system extracts structural and behavioral features from email content and trains multiple supervised learning models to detect phishing attempts accurately.
+The project extracts structural and behavioral features from email content and trains multiple supervised learning models to detect phishing attempts accurately.

 ---